 - Take a backup of the database before you proceed.

-- Copy the bcp.exe and bcp.rll files from the SQL Server installed directory and paste them in the AD360 bin folder (<AD360_installed_directory/bin).
-Instead of manually copying the files, you can also do this while configuring database migration directly from the user interface.
+- Copy the bcp.exe and bcp.rll files from the directory where the SQL Server is installed and paste them in the AD360 bin folder (<AD360_installed_directory/bin).

 - Location of the bcp.exe file: <MSSQL_installed_folder>\Client SDK\ODBC\130\Tools\Binn\bcp.exe.
 For example, C:\Program Files\Microsoft SQL Server\Client SDK\ODBC\130\Tools\Binn\bcp.exe.